-read_cpi() uses the read_abs() function to download, import, and tidy the Consumer Price Index from the ABS.
+read_cpi() uses the read_abs() function to download, import, and tidy the quarterly Consumer Price Index from the ABS.
 It returns a tibble containing two columns: the date and the CPI index value that corresponds to that date.
 This makes joining the CPI to another dataframe easy. read_cpi() returns the original (ie. not seasonally adjusted) all groups CPI for Australia.
-If you want the analytical series (eg. seasonally adjusted CPI, or trimmed mean CPI), you can use read_abs().
+If you want the analytical series (eg. seasonally adjusted CPI, or trimmed mean CPI) or monthly series, you can use read_abs().

 read_cpi(